Skip to content

 Notes:

-• Re-running --init with a different version recreates the environment
+• Re-running init with a different --python-version only updates .python-version; use --force to recreate the environment

-• Backend is auto-detected from environment.yml or conda-lock.yml (micromamba) vs requirements.txt (venv)
+• Backend is auto-detected from environment.yml or conda-lock.yml (micromamba) vs requirements.txt / pyproject.toml (venv)

 Remove the virtual environment and clean up Pyve-managed files.